 Let’s start with an extreme example to get my point across.
 Sound good?

 So, let’s say Betty Sue in Italy is trying a recipe in a famous cookbook that she just purchased.
 The recipe is quite simple but calls for balsamic vinegar, lemon juice, sea salt, pepper and canned tomatoes.
 Easy right?

-So, Betty Sue goes out to her local market in Italy and purchases an expensive bottle of pure balsamic vinegar, fresh meyer lemons, expensive Himalayan Pink Sea Salt, organic mulit-colored peppercorns and a can of her favorite and expensive can of organic tomatoes.
+So, Betty Sue goes out to her local market in Italy and purchases an expensive bottle of pure balsamic vinegar, fresh Meyer lemons, expensive Himalayan Pink Sea Salt, organic multi-colored peppercorns and a can of her favorite and expensive can of organic tomatoes.

 Then, across the world another woman named Lauren lives in Tennessee and sees the same recipe in the same cookbook and decides to go to her local food store.
-She purchases a cheap bottle of balsamic vinegar because that’s the only thing the store sells, a bottle of murkey lemon juice, table salt, cheap pepper and a can of .99 cents tomatoes.
+She purchases a cheap bottle of balsamic vinegar because that’s the only thing the store sells, a bottle of murky lemon juice, table salt, cheap pepper and a can of .99 cent tomatoes.

 What do you think happens here?

 It’s pretty obvious that the woman in Italy’s recipe would turn out and taste better than the woman in Tennessee, right?

 And on a less extreme level you could say that you and I have similar food stores but by purchasing a different brand of balsamic or canned tomatoes or salt would make our recipes taste completely different, as well.

 Crazy, isn’t it?